Tasneem-Kausar/MD-Simulations/README.md

 # MD-Simulations
-Generate a gromacs topology from xyz coordinates
+Generate a gromacs topology in amber format from xyz coordinates